ecsplendid/jetzt/readme.md

 ### HIGHLIGHTING CURRENT WORD

 This version implements an alpha of highlighting the current word (see https://www.youtube.com/watch?v=K0as07PE7L0).
-It only works on simple documents with ALT-S. A lot more work is needed to clean this up.
+It only works on simple documents with `ALT`-`R` (article scraping) and `ALT`-`X` (selection mode).
+The old `ALT`-`S` is as it was.

+A lot more work is needed to clean this up.
 Because of how I manipulate the underlying document, it can make it render differently :(

+### ALSO IN THIS VERSION

+-If the word is a commonly used english word and less than 6 chars, I reduce the delay time -Punctuation doesn't influence the pivot

 ### Installation